g-plane/raffia/README.md

 # Raffia

-Raffia is parser which can parse CSS, SCSS, Sass (indented syntax) and Less.
-However, it only parses SCSS, Sass or Less, but it doesn't compile to CSS.
+Raffia is a parser which can parse CSS, SCSS, Sass (indented syntax) and Less.
+However, it won't compile SCSS, Sass or Less to CSS.

 ## Example